conorh-devops/Ponyos-Watercolour-Art-Classes/README.md

 Zero tolerance for bullying.

-# Agile way of working.
+# Agile way of working

 If are assigned a job, take ownership of it and keep it up to date.

 Stick to your agreed working patterns.
 Let the team know when you are late or going early.